New Smart Fortwo EV: fewer dollars, more miles

 Twitter for Apple TV adds live, 360 degree video and Periscope’s global map

 Mercedes-Benz announced the price of its new electric 2017 Smart Fortwo: $23,800 for the hard top coupe and $28,000 for the cabrio with a sliding canvas roof.
-The new cabrio’s price is $1,200 less than the outgoing model, but the cabrio’s price is exactly the same.
+The new coupe’s price is $1,200 less than the outgoing model, but the cabrio’s price is exactly the same.

 Besides the price, there are some practical improvements for the new Fortwo EV.
 There are a few more batteries on board — 96 lithium-ion cells versus the old 93 — though the battery capacity stays the same at 17.6 kWh.
 The on-board charger is more powerful, and so the charging time drops in half to three hours or less.
 The range gets a little bump from 68 miles to 70-80 miles, enough for daily urban commutes.